arpitbhuker/PPT-Gesture-Control/README.md

-# 🎥 PowerPoint Gesture Controller
+# 🎥 Hand Gesture Controlled Presentation System

 Control your PowerPoint presentations with just your **hand gestures**! ✋
 This project turns your webcam into a **smart presentation controller**, allowing you to move through slides with simple hand movements instead of a keyboard or clicker.